Southern Cornbread Dressing with Chicken

 This post may contain affiliate links.
 Click here to learn more about how affiliate links are used on this site.

-Which type of dressing do you prefer?
+Which type of dressing recipe do you prefer?
 Every Thanksgiving, there is a great divide in my house.
 It is the issue over stuffing – or dressing – whatever you prefer to call it.
 I grew up eating stuffing of the cubed bread variety.
 I love the taste of sage, the little bite of crispiness on the top and the warm gooeyness underneath.
 My husband refers to my brand of stuffing as “soggy bread dressing.”

 What is the difference between stuffing and dressing?